-Texas Dental Assisting State Board Practice Exam 2025 - Free Dental Assistant Practice Questions and Study Guide
+Texas Dental Assisting State Board Practice Exam 2026 - Free Dental Assistant Practice Questions and Study Guide

-Question: 1 / 400
+1 / 20

-Decay that does not extend to the incisal edge
+Decay only on the incisal edge

 Next Question